Combinatorics of combinatorial topology: Basic notions

-\begin{definition}[Cone complexes] By a {\it cone complex} we mean a countable poset where every cone is finite.
+By a {\it cone complex} we mean a countable poset where every cone is finite.
 A {\it cone precomplex} is a preposet whose transitive closure is a cone complex.
-A cone [pre]complex $P$ such that the dual [pre]poset $P^*$ is also a cone [pre]complex is called {\it locally finite}. \end{definition}
+A cone [pre]complex $P$ such that the dual [pre]poset $P^*$ is also a cone [pre]complex is called {\it locally finite}.

 \begin{remark} Cone precomplexes other than cone complexes arise in practice as triple deleted prejoins of cone complexes and as mapping cylinders of non-closed monotone maps between cone complexes; the non-closed monotone maps in turn arise in practice as diagonal maps $P\to P\x P$ and more importantly as bonding maps between nerves of coverings. \end{remark}